Ashylila/TheCollector/README.md

 - 🛠️Integrates with Artisan & GatherBuddyReborn
 - ♻️Loop automation with ArtisanBuddy — gather, craft, and turn-in seamlessly

+⚠️ If you haven’t unlocked the required Splendors tab for your current level (e.g. Lv.
+80+ Purple Scrips), the plugin may select the wrong item.
+Talk to the appropriate Splendors vendor to unlock it first.

 >⚠️ **Note**: TheCollector is still early in development — bugs may occur.

 ---